Severe Weather 101

 - Usually created by surface heating, convection is upward atmospheric motion that transports whatever is in the air along with it—especially any moisture available in the air.
 A thunderstorm is the result of convection.

 - What is a severe thunderstorm?

-- A thunderstorm is classified as “severe” when it contains one or more of the following: hail one inch or greater, winds gusting in excess of 50 knots (57.5 mph), tornado.
+- A thunderstorm is classified as “severe” when it contains one or more of the following: hail one inch or greater, winds gusting in excess of 50 knots (57.5 mph), or a tornado.

 - How many thunderstorms are there?

-- World wide, there are an estimated 16 million thunderstorms each year, and any given moment, there are roughly 2,000 thunderstorms in progress.
+- Worldwide, there are an estimated 16 million thunderstorms each year, and at any given moment, there are roughly 2,000 thunderstorms in progress.
 There are about 100,000 thunderstorms each year in the U.S. alone.
 About 10% of these reach severe levels.